gjbex/Best-practices-for-scientific-computing/docs/deployment.md

 part of the software's life cycle.
 It will be a hard requirement if you intend your software to be adopted and used by others.

-For compiled langauges such as C, C++ and Fortran you will need to set up how to compile and link your code.
+For compiled languages such as C, C++ and Fortran you will need to set up how to compile and link your code.
 Several build environment are available such as autotools and CMake.